nearst/laconia/docs/development.md

 Ensure everything is running when they're clean first by running:
 `npm run clean && npm install && npm run test:all`.

-Run `npx lerna publish`.
+1. Run `npx lerna publish`.
 This command will do everything for you:

    1. Version update to all packages' package.json
    2. Inter dependency update
    3. Git commit
    4. Git tag creation
    5. NPM package publish to npmjs
    6. Git tag push

+2. Update CHANGELOG.md (also the links at the bottom of the file)